SanjanaGopal/Sales_Dashboard/README.md

 # Sales_Dashboard

-Sales dashboard created with MS Excel
+This is a simple dynamic dashboard created with MS Excel.
+It gives the region-wise sales summary.
+You have to download the Excel file in this repository to see the dashboard.